1and1/swagger-jaxrs-doclet/README.md

 	<tr><td>-paramsDefaultValueTags</td><td>This adds additional tags to the list of javadoc tags used for setting default values for operation parameters.
 The default list contains paramsDefaultValue, defaultValues.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-paramsAllowableValuesTags</td><td>This adds additional tags to the list of javadoc tags used for setting allowable values for operation parameters.
 The default list contains paramsAllowableValues, allowableValues.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

+	<tr><td>-paramsPathTypeTags</td><td>This adds additional tags to the list of javadoc tags used for setting path types for operation parameters.
+The default list contains paramsPathType, pathType.
+NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-requiredFieldTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether model fields are required.
 The default list contains required and requiredField.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-optionalFieldTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether model fields are optional.
 The default list contains optional and optionalField.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>